 Q. Will there be any other changes to the spiritual, educational or administrative leadership of our Congregation?

-A. No. Key personnel including our cantorial soloist, Rebecca Schwartz, our Directors of Education and the Early Learning Center, David Monblatt and Sheri Cutler, and Elaine Stevens, our longtime Executive Director are all in place and committed to helping build our “Bridge to the Future”, our Gesher L’Ahteed.
+A. No. Key personnel including our cantorial soloist, Rebecca Schwartz, our Director ofthe Early Learning Center, Sheri Cutler, and Elaine Stevens, our longtime Executive Director are all in place and committed to helping build our “Bridge to the Future”, our Gesher L’Ahteed.

 Q. How will we be selecting a new spiritual leader for our congregation?